-In 2023, €1.7 million was invested in actions to promote employees' physical and psychological health both in the work environment and in the personal and family
+In 2023, $\in$ 1.7 million was invested in actions to promote employees' physical and psychological health both in the work environment and in the personal and family environment.

 227,383 days lost due to absenteeism as a result of non-workplace accidents and common illnesses.
-Reduction of 0.10 p.p. in the absenteeism rate with respect to the base year (2019)
+Reduction of 0.10 p.p. in the absenteeism rate with respect to the base year [2019]

-More than 112,000 people work directly or indirectly for the company and nearly 125,000 providers have service agreements with MAPFRE.
+8. Decent work and economic growth More than 112,000 people work directly or indirectly for the company and nearly 125,000 providers have service agreements with MAPFRE.